omermustekiin/celebi-track-system-CRM/README.md

 Manage your organization's production, orders, customers and employees in real time with mobile or web.

-Live for Android, iOs and Web.
+Live for Android, iOS and Web.

 ### Features